Areca nut: Traditional consumption

 In Vietnam, the areca nut and the betel leaf are such important symbols of love and marriage that in Vietnamese the phrase "matters of betel and areca" (chuyện trầu cau) is synonymous with marriage.
 The tradition of chewing areca nuts starts the talk between the groom's parents and the bride's parents about the young couple's marriage.
 Therefore, the leaves and juices are used ceremonially in Vietnamese weddings.
 The folk tale explaining the origin of this Vietnamese tradition is a good illustration of the belief that the combination of areca nut and the betel leaf is ideal to the point they are practically inseparable, like an idealized married couple.

 Formerly, in both India and Sri Lanka, it was a custom of the royalty to chew areca nut with betel leaf.
 Kings had special attendants whose duty it was to carry a box with all the necessary ingredients for a good chewing session.
 There was also a custom for lovers to chew areca nut and betel leaf together, because of its breath-freshening and relaxant properties.
 A sexual symbolism thus became attached to the chewing of the nut and the leaf.
 The areca nut represented the male principle, and the betel leaf the female principle.
 Considered an auspicious ingredient in Hinduism and some schools of Buddhism, the areca nut is still used along with betel leaf in religious ceremonies, and also while honoring individuals in much of southern Asia.

-In Assam, as well as most of its neighbouring Northeastern states, Areca Nut is preferably consumed in its fermented form, which is supposed to make the fruit harder and sweeter.
-The raw nut may also be eaten during certain seasons when the fermented variety becomes unavailable, although it has more of ritual importance.
-Standard sized pieces of the nut and leaf are usually consumed in combination with lime and a bit of tobacco.
+In Assam, as well as most of its neighbouring Northeastern India states, areca nuts are preferably consumed in fermented form, which is supposed to make the fruit harder and sweeter.
+The raw nut may also be eaten during certain seasons when the fermented variety becomes unavailable, although it has more ritual importance.
+Standard-sized pieces of the nut and leaf are usually consumed in combination with lime and a bit of tobacco.
 In Assam, betel nut and leaf has indispensable cultural value; offering betel leaf and nut, (together known as gua) constitutes a part of social greeting and socialising.
 It is a tradition to offer pan-tamul (betel leaves and raw areca nut) to guests immediately upon arrival, and after tea or meals, served in a brass plate with stands called bota.
 In traditional Assamese societies carrying a pouch of tamul-pan upon one's person during journeys or during farming activities, and sharing of the same, was an essential requirement.
 Among the Assamese, the areca nut also has a variety of uses during religious and marriage ceremonies, where it has the role of a fertility symbol.
-No religious ritual is complete without the offering of tamul-pan to the gods and spirits as well as to the assembled guests A tradition from Upper Assam is to invite guests to wedding receptions by offering a few areca nuts with betel leaves.
+No religious ritual is complete without the offering of tamul-pan to the gods and spirits as well as to the assembled guests.
+A tradition from Upper Assam is to invite guests to wedding receptions by offering a few areca nuts with betel leaves.
 During Bihu, the husori players are offered areca nuts and betel leaves by each household while their blessings are solicited.